texfaq/texfaq.github.io/FAQ-psfchoice.md

 - Fourier/New Century SchoolbookMichael Zedler

-  `Fouriernc` is a configuration using the Fourier fonts in the context of New Century Schoolbook text fonts.
+  `Fouriernc` is a configuration using the Fourier fonts in the ConTeXt of New Century Schoolbook text fonts.

   For a sample, see [http://www.tug.dk/FontCatalogue/newcent/]